 Same thing in verse 12 – I will…

-Here’s another promise, I will also give thanks to you and here’s where I want to stop you because this is a major point.
+Here’s another promise, I will also give thanks to you (KJV states I will) and here’s where I want to stop you because this is a major point.

 There’s VALUE to God in our obedience, He wants that, but He also wants our mouths.
 He wants us to be joyful so we can tell others about it.
 There’s a LOT of value in our praise.